PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM.md

   4. Release the `RESET` (EN) button.
   5. Release the `BOOT` button.

+If your ESP32 doesn't have a `BOOT` button (such as the D1 mini ESP32), you can achieve the same thing by shorting the `IO0` and `GND` pins/holes.

 If neither solution works:
  - Try a different USB port.
  - Try putting a USB2 hub between the computer and the ESP32.